TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 28/1 Chronicles 28.21.md

 ---

-And, behold, there are the courses of the priests and the Levites, for all the service of the house of God: and there shall be with thee in all manner of work every willing man that hath skill, for any manner of service: also the captains and all the people will be wholly at thy commandment.
+Behold, there are the divisions of the priests and the Levites, for all the service of the house of God.
+There shall be with you in all kinds of work every willing man who has skill, for any kind of service.
+Also the captains and all the people will be entirely at your command."